TeskaLabs/asab-iris/qa.md

 1) Configure proper SMTP server for a test
 2) Replace `foo@example.com` by the valid email address that you have access into

-## TSM001: Send an email using Markdown template
+## TSM001: Send an email using Markdown template(Subject should be taken from md file)

 `PUT /send_mail`